 No people can be truly happy if they do not feel that they are choosing the course of their own life.World Happiness Report 2012

-Now that we have an open-mind and single-focused path, let’s hear what Stahl has to say about finding meaning in our lives.
+Now that we have an open mind and a single-focused path, let’s hear what Stahl has to say about finding meaning in our lives.

 Stahl opens her discussion with a powerful story involving kidnapping (don’t worry, she wasn’t).
 From there, she transitions into the question: where are you holding yourself captive?
 What is fear doing to the things you would rather do?